Stephen Kelly (businessman): Career

 He left his role with the Government in November 2014 to join FTSE 100 multinational enterprise software company, Sage Group, where he was Sage's first externally appointed CEO.
 During his time as CEO, Sage's market value doubled to £8bn and the firm acquired North American cloud-based financial software company Intacct in 2017 for $850m, and Fairsail, a British provider of cloud-based human resources software.
 Sage cloud revenues grew from £2m in 2014 to £486m of annualised recurring revenues in 2018.
 Sage won innovation awards and launched the first AI and chatbot in the market.
 As part of the compassionate capitalism & social purpose mission, Kelly started the Sage Foundation, donating annually 75,000 days of volunteering time, technology & millions of pounds to philanthropic and charitable causes.
-Notable successes includes dramatically reducing youth homelessness in Newcastle and positively impacting domestic violence in South Africa.
+Notable successes include dramatically reducing youth homelessness in Newcastle and positively impacting domestic violence in South Africa.

-Kelly co-Chaired the Anglo-Brazil Trade Board (JETCO).
+Kelly co-chaired the Anglo-Brazil Trade Board (JETCO).

 In 2015, Kelly was appointed as one of six new Prime Minister's business ambassadors to help boost the UK's performance in international trade.

-On 31 August 2018, Sage Group announced that Kelly would step down as a director and CEO and he was succeeded by Steve Hare, CFO during Kelly's tenure at the company.
+On 31 August 2018, Kelly announced he would step down as a director and CEO of Sage and he was succeeded by Steve Hare, CFO during Kelly's tenure at the company.

+In 2019, Kelly was voted “Mentor of the Year” at UK Enterprise Awards.

-On 1 June 2020, Kelly was appointed as Chair of Tech Nation, the growth platform for tech companies and leaders, joining existing board members including Tech Nation CEO Gerard Grech, David James Richards, founder and CEO of WANdisco, and Sarah Wood, co-founder of Unruly and Jo Johnson, Lesley Eccles& Eric Collins He is an angel investor & mentor in many sustainability and women-led businesses as well as Chair of The Algorithm People.
-He was appointed Chair of the Science & Technology Honours Committee in December 2021.
-Stephen was voted ‘Mentor of the year at UK Enterprise Awards (2019)’.
-Also, he was invited to the No. 10 Innovation Fellowship Board in 2021.
+On 1 June 2020, Kelly was appointed as Chair of Tech Nation, the growth platform for tech companies and leaders, joining existing board members including Tech Nation CEO Gerard Grech, David James Richards, founder and former CEO of WANdisco, and Sarah Wood, co-founder of Unruly and Jo Johnson, Lesley Eccles & Eric Collins.

+On 9 May 2023, Kelly was appointed Interim CEO at Wandisco, which later seen his title change to permanent CEO after the shares resumed listing on the LSE.

+Kelly is an angel investor & mentor in many sustainability and women-led businesses as well as Chair of The Algorithm People, and advisor to BlackRock and Locums Nest.

+He was appointed Chair of the Science & Technology Honours Committee in December 2021 and now sits on the main Honours Committee.
+He was appointed a member of the No. 10 Innovation Fellowship Board in 2021.